Fedor-Bystrov/rutherford/README.md

 ## rutherford

-Provides authorization and authentication as  well as API for different fronted hypothesis applicaitons.
+Provides authorization and authentication as  well as API for different fronteds.

 ---